LautaroJayat/data-structures-and-algorithms-in-c/05_hash_table_separate_chaining/readme.md

 ### Testing the resizing

-We will do a small check just to know if the resizing is being performed.
-For this, we will attempt to store fifty key-value pairs and then check y if the capacity was changed.
+To verify if the resizing operation is being performed correctly, we can do a simple check by attempting to store fifty key-value pairs in the hash table and then checking if the capacity has changed.
+This check can help us confirm if the resizing process is triggered and if the capacity of the hash table is updated accordingly.

 ```c
 void _testResizing() {